A Review of Safe Reinforcement Learning: Methods, Theory and Applications: Applications of Safe Reinforcement Learning

 \subsection{Safe Reinforcement Learning for Robotics}

-Some learning methods for robot applications have shown excellent results~\citep{kober2009policy, mericcli2010biped, wu2018motion}, but the methods do not explicitly consider the agent's safety as an optimisation objective.
-There are a number of works that apply RL methods to simulation robots or real-world robots, but most of them do not take safety into account during the learning process.
+Some learning methods for robot applications have shown excellent results~\citep{kober2009policy, mericcli2010biped, wu2018motion}.
+However, the methods do not explicitly consider the agent's safety as an optimization objective.
+There are a number of works that apply RL methods to simulation robots or real-world robots.
+However, most of them do not take safety into account during the learning process.
 For the purpose of better applications using RL methods, we need to figure out how to design safe RL algorithms to achieve better performance for real-world applications.
-Safe RL is a bridge that connects the RL simulation experiments to real-world applications.
+Safe RL is a bridge that tries to improve the safe learning efficiency and connects the RL simulation experiments to real-world applications in robotics.

 In \citep{slack2022safer}, Slack \textit{et al.} use an offline primitive learning method, called SAFER, to improve safe RL data efficiency and safety rate.
+However, SAFER has not theoretical safety guarantees.
 They collected safe trajectories as a safe set by a scripted policy~\citep{singh2020parrot}, and applied the safe trajectories to a learning process.
 In terms of safety and success rate, their method has achieved better performance in PyBullet~\citep{coumans2016pybullet} simulation experiments than other baselines, which are demonstration methods for safe RL (see Figure~\ref{fig:application-safe-robot-chow}).

-A fully differentiable OptLayer~\citep{pham2018optlayer} is developed to ensure safe actions that the robots can only take, more importantly, they implement their methods to real-world robots using a 6-DoF industrial manipulator and have received a great deal of attention.
-However, the method may be limited in high dimensional space for robot manipulations, since the OptLayer may not be able to optimise policies efficiently in complex tasks, especially for high dimensional space.
+To facilitate the deployment of safe RL in real-world scenarios, beyond merely simulation-based experiments, the fully differentiable OptLayer~\cite{pham2018optlayer} is developed to ensure safe actions that the robots can only take.
+More importantly, they implement their methods in real-world robots using a 6-DoF industrial manipulator and have received significant attention.
+However, the method may be limited in high-dimensional space for robot manipulations since the OptLayer may not be able to optimize policies efficiently in complex tasks, especially in high-dimensional space.
+Furthermore, Garcia and Fernandez \cite{garcia2012safe} present a safe RL algorithm based on safe exploration, in which they develop a smoother and continuous risk function for safe exploration.
+It can guarantee a monotonic increase, and the risk function is used to help follow a baseline policy.
+Building on this framework, subsequent work \cite{garcia2020teaching} has successfully adapted this risk function-based algorithm for practical applications in real-world robotics.